ufoss-org/ufoss-website/docs/kotysa/table-mapping.md

 ### Mapping entities to database tables

-Use Kotysa's ```tables``` functional DSL to define all mappings rules (columns, primary and foreign keys...) beetween your entities and the database tables, this is the ORM (object-relational mapping) step in Kotlin.
+Define all mappings rules (columns, primary and foreign keys...) between your entities and the database tables.
+This is the ORM (object-relational mapping) step.

 This DSL is based on type and nullability of your entities fields.